 Pressure Cooker Instructions

-- Stir the jackfruit and sauce well and begin to use your spoon, or a fork, to pull pieces into shreds.
-This should be very easy to do with your spoon.
+- Remove the lid and stir the jackfruit and sauce well.
+Use a fork to pull the jackfruit into shreds.
+This should be very easy to do.

 Suggested Slow Cooker Instructions (with my thanks to Ambur)